Smol Emuni US Conference

 If סוּר מֵרָע calls us to turn away from evil, עֲשֵׂה טוֹב commands us to move toward the good.

 Judaism does not assume moral perfection, rather it offers pathways for repair when we fall short: tikkun (repair), tochacha (loving rebuke), and teshuvah (return).
-These are not abstract ideals, but practical tools—for individuals, for communities, and for institutions to help us chart a path forward after harm has been done.
+These are not abstract ideals, but practical tools—for individuals, for communities, and for institutions to help us chart a path forward when harm has been done.

 Many among us feel that our Jewish institutions, our leaders, our rabbis—and we ourselves—have failed to live up to our responsibilities as religious Jews guided by Torah values.